Clery Act Requirements

 Each student is issued a room key and instructed to keep her/his room locked when unoccupied.
-Residence Directors explain to first-year students the importance of cooperating with parietals.
-Matters concerning the safety of the community are regularly discussed both orally and in writing by the college administration.
-Students are encouraged to travel together after dark.
+Residence Directors explain to first-year students the importance of cooperating with parietals and denying access to residential building to those they do not recognize, who live in other dormitories.

 Simon’s Rock is committed to providing a safe educational environment for all students.
 Rape and sexual assault are criminal offenses, punishable by law, and will not be tol¬erated.
 Any student who has been the victim of either one of these offenses may pursue the legal remedies available to them.
 Simon’s Rock provides options for on-campus as¬sistance to students when an incident of rape or sexual assault has occurred.
 The safety and well-being of students, both victims and students at large, are the primary concern and focus of this policy.
 Disciplinary action for individuals found to have violated this policy will be serious.
 The College educates the student community about sexual assaults and date rape through mandatory freshman orientations each fall.
 Literature on date rape education, risk reduction, and Simon’s Rock response is available through the office of student affairs and health services.
 If you are a victim of a sexual assault, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
 The security department strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to a campus sexual assault responder.

 Sexual Assault Responders (trained faculty and staff) will be available to provide supportive services to a student who may want assistance in seeking help or in proceeding with a formal action.
 A list of responders is available in health services and counseling services offices, the office of student affairs, and the security office, as well as on the website.
-A responder will make contact with a victim at the victim’s request or upon being notified by another faculty or staff member of this request.
-Responders can provide information about resources on and off campus, as well as campus procedures for addressing rape and sexual assault.
+A responder will make contact with a victim at the victim’s request or upon be¬ing notified by another faculty or staff member of this request.
+Responders can provide information about resources on and off campus, as well as campus procedures for ad¬dressing rape and sexual assault.
 Throughout any College proceedings dealing with sexual assault, a complainant or person accused of rape or sexual assault may choose a responder to provide support throughout the process.
 The responder may be present during investigation interviews and may speak on behalf of the student represented.
 Responders must report a rape or sexual assault to the College official.
 Responders will receive a minimum of eight hours of training regarding sexual assault.

 A student who has been sexually assaulted by another student and wishes to pursue disciplinary procedures should contact the College official.
 He or she will respond to a complaint as soon as possible but will take no longer than 48 hours to discuss the situa¬tion and initiate a formal investigation.
 Upon being notified, the College official will pro¬vide the complainant with a list of sexual assault responders.
 The timeframe for initiating action may be extended to accommodate extenuating circumstances, such as when a complaint is made by a third party.

 College Responsibility to Act

-If a report of sexual assault comes to the attention of school authorities (other than in the services of licensed health or counseling professionals), the authorities have an obligation to act on this information regardless of whether the victim does or does not choose to pursue action on his or her own behalf.
+If a report of sexual assault comes to the attention of school authorities (other than in the services of licensed health or counseling professionals), the authorities have an obligation to act on this information regardless of whether the victim does or does not choose to pur¬sue action on his or her own behalf.
 The College official will discuss the situation with the victim, follow his or her wishes as closely as possible, and notify him or her of the course of action.
 Actions may include referral to a sexual assault responder or other support services, notification of parents, reporting to appropriate authorities, formal disciplinary action, or any of the procedures described in this policy and procedure.

 If any employee of the College (other than licensed health and counseling professionals) becomes aware that an assault has allegedly occurred on campus, he or she must report this to the College official or a dean in the office of student affairs.
 If an employee of the College is the accused party, the complaint will be referred to the provost.
 If the accused employee is found responsible for the incident, he or she will be terminated and reported to legal authorities.
 If the accused is the provost, the director of human resources will replace the role of the provost.
 The provost and the director of human resources will be trained regarding sexual assault.

-Sexual Assault Campus Officials appointed by the provost and trained regarding sexual assault, has the responsibility and authority to oversee informal and formal proceedings dealing with rape and sexual assault.
+Sexual Assault Campus Officials appointed by the provost and trained regarding sexual assault, has the responsibility and authority to oversee informal and formal proceed¬ings dealing with rape and sexual assault.
 They will not act in a support or advocacy role to persons involved in an alleged sexual assault incident.

 The college will change the victim’s academic and living situations if changes are requested and are reasonably available.